sb-ai-lab/Stalactite/docs/tutorials/configuration_file_tutorial.rst

     docker:
       docker_compose_command: # Docker compose command
-      docker_compose_path: # Path to the docker-compose.yml file and prerequisites configs/
+      # Path to the docker-compose.yml file and prerequisites configs/
+      docker_compose_path: "../prerequisites" # The default path is relative to the repo root